Maglev: Birmingham, United Kingdom, 1984–1995

 After the system closed in 1995, the original guideway lay dormant until 2003, when a replacement cable-hauled system, the AirRail Link Cable Liner people mover, was opened.

-Emsland, Germany, 1984–2012
+Emsland, Germany, 1984–2011

 Transrapid, a German maglev company, had a test track in Emsland with a total length of 31.5 km.
 The single-track line ran between Dörpen and Lathen with turning loops at each end.
 The trains regularly ran at up to 420 km/h.
 Paying passengers were carried as part of the testing process.
 The construction of the test facility began in 1980 and finished in 1984.

-In 2006, the Lathen maglev train accident occurred, killing 23 people.
+In 2006, a maglev train accident occurred in Lathen, killing 23 people.
 It was found to have been caused by human error in implementing safety checks.
 From 2006 no passengers were carried.
 At the end of 2011 the operation licence expired and was not renewed, and in early 2012 demolition permission was given for its facilities, including the track and factory.